 From the outside, Casa Amatller is a beautiful sight.
 The most striking element of the building is the stepped façade that resembles a bar of chocolate; a clear tribute to its owner, who was also a chocolate manufacturer.
 Puig i Cadafalch was clearly inspired by the Netherlands and mixed those influences with Catalan Gothic.
 The various sculptures were made by, among others, Eusebi Arnau and Alfons Jujol, two of the best artists of the time.

-During a tour of Casa Amatller, you visit the house of the Amatller family as they lived there in the early 20th century.
-The house retained all its original furniture and decoration, as well as a remarkable collection of its owner.
+During the tour of Casa Amatller, you visit the Amatller family’s home as it appeared in the early 20th century.
+The house has retained all its original furniture, decorations, and a remarkable collection from the owner.
+This makes a visit to Casa Amatller a true journey of discovery.

 Faborit Café